-General Class Format:
+In-Class Format:

 The lecture notes, PowerPoint slides, lecture videos, quizzes, and exams are posted in D2L.
+Students are expected to have read and watched the video lectures before each class so that the in-class lecture can focus on the topics of students' interest, not regurgitation of video lectures.